 Henry V, who created the manor, later granted to his half-brother Duke Humphrey of Gloucester.
-In about 1433 Humphrey enclosed what is now Greenwich Park, the oldest of all the Royal Parks, and also began what became the Palace of Placentia at Greenwich, fully developed under Henry VI.
+In about 1433 Humphrey enclosed what is now Greenwich Park, the oldest of all the Royal Parks.
+He also began what became the Palace of Placentia at Greenwich, which was fully developed under Henry VI.

-Henry VII, who replaced Placentia with the Tudor Palace of Greenwich, c.
+Henry VII replaced the Palace of Placentia with the Tudor Palace of Greenwich, c.
 1500-07.

-Henry VIII, who was born at Placentia in 1491, and extended his father's new palace, which was his principal London seat from 1509 until Whitehall Palace was built in the 1530s.
+Henry VIII was born at Placentia in 1491.
+Greenwich was his principal London seat from 1509 until Whitehall Palace was built in the 1530s.
 He married his first and fourth queens at Greenwich Palace (Catherine of Aragon and Anne of Cleves) and his son Edward VI died at Greenwich.

-James I carried out the final remodelling, granting the manor to his wife Queen Anne of Denmark, who in 1616 commissioned the surviving Queen's House from Inigo Jones as the Palace's last addition.
+James I carried out the final remodelling, granting the manor to his wife Queen Anne of Denmark.
+In 1616 she commissioned the surviving Queen's House from Inigo Jones as the Palace's last addition.

-Charles I, who kept important parts of his art collection at Greenwich, granted the manor to his wife Queen Henrietta Maria, for whom Jones completed the Queen's House about 1638.
+Charles I, who kept important parts of his art collection at Greenwich, granted the manor to his wife Queen Henrietta Maria.
+Inigo Jones completed the Queen's House for Henrietta Maria in about 1638.

-Charles II, who began a new palace in 1664 (design by Denham and Webb, now incorporated as part of the Old Royal Naval College), redesigned and replanted the Park, and in 1675-76 founded and built the Royal Observatory (designed by Wren) - Britain's oldest purpose-built scientific structure.
-This became part of the NMM from 1953.
+Charles II, who began a new palace in 1664 (design by Denham and Webb, now incorporated as part of the Old Royal Naval College), redesigned and replanted the Park, and in 1675-76 founded and built the Royal Observatory (designed by Wren). the Royal Observatory is Britain's oldest purpose-built scientific structure.

-James II, (as Duke of York and Lord Admiral to 1673) was often at Greenwich with his brother Charles and , according to Samuel Pepys, proposed of the idea of creating a Royal Naval Hospital, established at Greenwich by his daughter...
+James II, (as Duke of York and Lord Admiral to 1673) was often at Greenwich with his brother Charles.
+According to Samuel Pepys it was James who proposed of the idea of creating a Royal Naval Hospital.
+This was then established at Greenwich by his daughter, Mary II.